Pinoy Dream Academy season 2

 Pinoy Dream Academy is a Philippine television program similar to Big Brother.
-The second season began on June 14, 2008.
+The second season began on June 14, 2008 replacing Pinoy Big Brother: Teen Edition Plus and was replaced by Kahit Isang Saglit.
 Nikki Gil and Toni Gonzaga reprised their roles as hosts of the show, but Gonzaga now handled the main hosting plum while Gil appeared both on the Probation Nights and Little Dreamers Gala/Expulsion Night.
 Billy Crawford joined this season as the host of the late afternoon edition Pinoy Dream Academy Überture.

 A new logo was introduced on the second season, featuring an old-fashioned microphone and the word "Dream" using a different font than the rest of the title.
 Also, a new version of the theme song Awit ng Pangarap sung by first season winner Yeng Constantino was used, although the original version was also used, especially during Gala Nights.

 Thirty-two potential scholars for the show were introduced with their backgrounds documented in a primer segment aired as part of Pinoy Big Brother: Teen Edition Plus.
 They were also interviewed on the radio segment Pinoy Dream Academy Dream Minute on WRR 101.9.
 These thirty-two went through a primary elimination selection from which the final roster of scholars was chosen.
 These eliminations were aired as a series of episodes called The Dream BIGins from June 9 to 13, 2008.

 New to this season was a "Little Dreamers" competition for children aged 6 to 10.
 On July 6, 2008, twelve children were chosen to become the academy's resident Little Scholars.
 In this end, a new puppet named Billilit (portmanteau of "Billy" and bulilit or kid) joins the show as semi-host and Billy's sidekick on Übertube as far as any topic regarding this side competition is concerned.